It’s National Preparedness Month!

 - Spare keys

 Where are your original vital documents stored?
 Would they survive a natural disaster?
 Are they easily accessible in an emergency?
-Make this the month that you bring the task of organizing and protecting your important papers to front burner.
+Make this the month that you bring the task of organizing and protecting your important papers to the front burner.

 The peace of mind that comes with knowing you have all of your ducks in a row should the unthinkable occur is priceless.